getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 };
 ```

-That maps closest to how a lot of people have already structured their modules, so it seems like a natural idiom.
-Unfortunately, this approach has some downsides and is thus officially discouraged.
+That maps closest to how a lot of developers have already structured their modules, so it seems like a natural approach.
+Unfortunately, it has some downsides and is thus officially discouraged.

-In particular, the JS engine cannot statically analyze the contents of a normal object, which means it cannot do some optimizations for static `import` performance.
+In particular, the JS engine cannot statically analyze the contents of a plain object, which means it cannot do some optimizations for static `import` performance.
 The advantage of having each member individually and explicitly exported is that the engine *can* do the static analysis and optimization.

-It seems like these principles -- one default export per module, and all API members as named exports -- are in conflict, huh?
-You *can* have a single `default` export as well as other named exports.
+It seems like these principles -- one default export per module, and all API members as named exports -- are in conflict, doesn't it?
+You *can* have a single `default` export as well as other named exports; they are not mutually exclusive.

-So, instead of:
+So, instead of this discouraged pattern:

 ```js
 export default function foo() { .. }